GenericMappingTools/gmt/doc/rst/source/grdimage.rst

       transparency between 0 and 255 on a per pixel basis then the *PostScript* image operator cannot create true variable pixel transparency *t*.
 Instead, each *r*, *g*, and *b* pixel values are converted by :math:`r' = t R + (1-t) r`, where *R* (and *G*, *B*) is the transparent color at full transparency [Default is white].
 If *color* is given then it becomes the *R*, *B*, *G*  at full transparency.
+This (opaque) transformation is actually done by default (_i.e._, no need to set **-Q**).
+If, however, a true transparency is wished, then use the **+i** modifier.
 Such RGBA images will be approximated by *n_columns* times *n_rows* of tiny squares with variable color and transparency.
+Given this schema, the PositScript created file is much larger than if **+t** is not used and that is why this is not the default behavior.
 If *A* reflects opacity instead of transparency then you can use modifier **+i** to invert these numbers first.
 See `Limitations on transparency`_ for more discussion.
       **Note**: The **+i** modifier is not available for grids.